Cover meets Robbins while Betting on Bounded Data: $\ln n$ Regret and Almost Sure $\ln\ln n$ Regret: Iterated Logarithmic Conditional Regret: Modified Robbins' Mixture

-In this section, we present an explicit bound on the regret $R_n:= \ln W^*_n - \ln W_n$ of the strategy whose wealth at time $n$ is the mixture wealth $W_n$ defined above (mixed with respect to the particular prior given in~\eqref{eq:mixwealthbdd}), with respect to that of the hindsight optimal wealth $W^*_n$.
+Let $\lambda^*_n$ denote the hindsight-optimal bet that maximizes the wealth, i.e., In this section, we present an explicit bound on the regret $R_n:= \ln W^*_n - \ln W_n$ of the strategy whose wealth at time $n$ is the mixture wealth $W_n$ defined above (mixed with respect to the prior in~\eqref{eq:mixwealthbdd}), with respect to that of the hindsight optimal wealth $W^*_n$.